4.9-Stars

-An RCD is a safety device that’s specifically engineered to prevent electric shock and minimise fire risks by detecting and interrupting electrical leakage currents as they occur.
-This interruption happens so swiftly that the risk to anyone in contact with the charging equipment is greatly reduced.
+An RCD is a safety device designed to prevent electric shock and reduce fire risks by detecting and interrupting electrical leakage currents.
+It responds so quickly that it significantly lessens the risk to anyone using the charging equipment.

 For EV charging, the electrical demands are unique, especially with the potential for DC fault currents—unintended currents that can flow in the wrong direction.
 To counter this, the EV charging industry relies on specialised RCDs.